SterlingPeet/cookiecutter-fprime-component/README.rst

       - .. code:: python

             "MyExample"
       - A slug_ is a simplified version of the ``component_name``, which will be used for the class name and file names within the component folder structure.
-It should be ``CamelCase``.
+It should be ``TitleCase`` with no spaces or special characters.

+    * - ``component_dir_name``
+      - .. code:: python

+            "MyExample"
+      - This is the name of the component's main directory.
+The obvious choice is to use your ``deployment_slug`` for this field.

     * - ``component_explicit_component_suffix``
       - .. code:: python